ATP-S/Automated-Tool-for-Positive-Selection-ATPS-/README.md

 # Summary

-Automated Positive Selection Pipeline (APSP) is a tool that automates the most cited softwares packages in positive selection research combined with useful python packages.
-It only requires basic input of the protein name and other optional categories, e.g. species Its **key points are**:
+Automated Positive Selection Pipeline (APSP) is a tool that automates the most cited, yet independent software packages in positive selection research, combined with useful python packages.
+It only requires basic input of the protein name or gene and other optional categories, e.g. species Its **key points are**:
 - Automated data and metadata acquistion of proteins.
+- Auto-Aligment with three different options to choose from (X,X,X)
+- Evolutionary tree building.
-- Aligment
+- Positive score calculation.
-- Evolutionary tree building, and Positive score calculation all with just basic entry information from the researcher side.

 # Introduction